Efficient Long-Text Understanding with Short-Text Models: Experiments

 \subsection{Effect of context padding}

-In all experiments thus far, we used a conservative padding value $\rho=0.5$, that is, for every chunk of length $c$, the effective chunk size is $\frac{c}{2}$ and we use $\frac{c}{4}$ context padding tokens on each side.
+In all experiments thus far, we used a conservative padding value $\rho=0.5$, resulting in effective chunk size of $\frac{c}{2}$ and $\frac{c}{4}$ context padding tokens on each side.
 Since both memory and, more importantly, the number of forwards passes through the encoder are linear in the number of chunks, a natural question is how much padding and overlap are necessary to achieve satisfactory results.

-To explore this, we finetune \bartbase{}-\sled{} on four datasets from the three dataset categories of \SCROLLS{}, varying the value of $\rho$, and fixing $c=256$.
-Tab.~\ref{tab:padding} shows the results of this experiment, where we compare relative gain compared to \bartbase{} across different $\rho$ values as well as the effect on training time in hours.
+To explore this, we finetune \bartbase{}-\sled{} on all six datasets where \sled{} showed gains over its baseline model (i.e., all datasets except for QuALITY), varying the value of $\rho$, and fixing $c=256$.
+Tab.~\ref{tab:padding} shows the results of this experiment, where we compare relative gain compared to \bartbase{} across different $\rho$ values.

-As expected, decreasing the padding factor and consequently the number of chunks reduces training time significantly.
-When $\rho=0.25$ or $\rho=0.05$ training is faster by 2x-2.5x.
-Moreover, relative gain (i.e., improvement relative to the baseline results) is often similar or even higher with less padding (perhaps due to better encoding or more stable optimization).
-Thus, one can improve the efficiency and performance of \sled{} by tuning the hyperparameter $\rho$ for optimal behaviour, which we leave for future work.
+As expected, decreasing the padding factor and consequently the number of chunks reduces training time.
+When $\rho=0.05$ training can be faster by up to 2x compared to $\rho=0.5$ as the number of chunks drops to almost half.
+Moreover, relative gain (i.e., improvement relative to the baseline) is often close to or even higher with less padding (perhaps due to better encoding or more stable optimization).
+Nevertheless, there is no single $\rho$ value that consistently beats the conservative choice of $\rho=0.5$.
+In particular, in all six datasets, setting $\rho=0.5$ results in a top-2 performance, often by a large margin and never considerably worse then the best result.
+Thus, we conclude that one may improve the efficiency and performance of \sled{} by tuning the hyperparameter $\rho$ for optimal behaviour w.r.t. a specific task, and we fix $\rho=0.5$ in our experiments.

+Moreover, Tab.~\ref{tab:padding} demonstrates the importance of having chunks at least partially overlapping.
+In all six dataset, using non-overlapping chunks ($\rho=0$) results in a drop of at least 10\% gain compared to the best setting, where in some cases this gap grows to over 50\%.
+This supports our hypothesis that chunking inputs with no overlap may lead to crucial loss of information.